3 Tips To Keep Your Dog At A Healthy Weight

-Weight-loss diets are NOT fat-free diets for dogs, it doesn’t work like this, fats are as essential as bones and meat, fats are important to the brain, it gives dogs their energy and it plays an important role in cell regeneration.
+Weight-loss diets are NOT fat-free diets for dogs.
+It doesn’t work like this.
+Fats are as essential as bones and meat.
+Fats are not only important for the brain, it gives dogs their energy and it plays an important role in cell regeneration.

-If your dog is carrying too much then consider the following things;
+If your dog is carrying too much weight then consider the following things:

 Treats can really pack on the pounds.
 If you are doing a lot of training with your dog then again look at your training treats, consider whether you can give leaner treats or smaller treats.